 From Physical World Connections to The Internet of Things

-One focus of my inventions has been Physical World Connections.
-Today we may call this the Internet of Things or IoT.
-Simply, in 2004 or so I defined a Physical World Connection as using your mobile phone as a computer mouse.
-At that time that was the best technology there was.
-There wasn't even iPhones back then -they were still years away.
+One focus of my work has been “physical world connections” to digital objects.
+Today we may call these activates and devices the Internet of Things or IoT.
+In 2004 I defined a Physical World Connection as using your mobile phone as a computer mouse.
+At that time that was the best technology there was. iPhones were still years away.

-I invented technology so that every time you encountered an object in the physical world that you wanted to learn more about, you pointed your mobile device and "presto!" information about that thing becomes instantly available to you.
+I invented technology so that every time we encounter an object in the physical world that we wanted to learn more about, we pointed our mobile device and "presto!" information about that thing becomes instantly available.
 That information could be anything - the cost, how to assemble it, where to buy it, who else has bought it, how old it is, if it's safe to eat, where it has been, where it is going, the possibilities were limitless really.

-So, as you might imagine, I have done extensive work with mobile technologies, computer vision, image analysis, and near field communication technologies.
+I have done extensive work with mobile technologies, computer vision, image analysis, and near field communication technologies.
 Like my above example, the core concept of my work is about allowing mobile users around the world to access contextual information and data for any physical world object by somehow engaging with that object.
 Sometimes, this notion is considered "object hyperlinking."
-Or today IoT.

 As an inventor, a big part of my work was expanding and improving on this ability.
 So, I invented a method whereby there is no need for special software to be loaded on a camera enabled phone or device.
 Everything happens auto-magically on the "back end."
 I also made it possible for this method to work with human readable images not just machine readable Data Matrix (2D Matrix Codes), or Bar Codes.